-- Cannot be provided to school age children during school hours, and - Respite must be documented through the EVV system. - Respite Qualifications Individual Provider: - Be at least 18 years of age; - o Be qualified to perform the service and demonstrate capacity to perform required tasks; - Be able to communicate successfully with the SDCB member; - Pass a nationwide caregiver criminal history screening pursuant to NMSA 1978, Section 29-17-2 et seq. and 7.1.9 NMAC and an abuse registry screen pursuant to NMSA 1978, Section 27-7a-1 et seq. and 8.11.6 NMAC; - Complete training on critical incident, abuse, neglect, and exploitation reporting; - Complete member specific training; the evaluation of training needs is determined by the member or his/her legal representative; member is also responsible for providing and arranging for provider training and supervising provider performance; training expenses for paid providers cannot be paid for with the SDCB member's annual budget; - Meet any other service qualifications, as specified in the SDCB rules and the Manual; and - Individual RN/LPN providers must be licensed by the New Mexico State Board of Nursing as an RN or LPN. - Respite Qualifications Provider Agency: - Possess a current business license, if applicable; - Meet financial solvency; - Adhere to training requirements; - Maintain individual records for each SDCB member within HIPAA compliance; - Develop and adhere to a records management policy; - Develop and adhere to QA rules and requirements; and
+- Cannot be provided to school age children during school hours; and - o Respite must be documented through the EVV system. - Respite Qualifications Individual Provider: - Be at least 18 years of age; - Be qualified to perform the service and demonstrate capacity to perform required tasks; - Be able to communicate successfully with the SDCB memberMember; - Pass a nationwide caregiver criminal history screening pursuant to NMSA 1978, Section 29-17-2 et seq. and 7.1.9 NMAC and an abuse registry screen pursuant to NMSA 1978, Section 27-7a-1 et seq. and 8.11.6 NMAC; - o Complete training on critical incident, abuse, neglect, and exploitation reporting; - Complete memberMember specific training; the evaluation of training needs is determined by the memberMember or his/her legal representative; memberMember is also responsible for providing and arranging for provider training and supervising provider performance; training expenses for paid providers cannot be paid for with the SDCB memberMember's annual budget; - o Meet any other service qualifications, as specified in the SDCB rules and the Manual; and - Individual RN/LPN providers must be licensed by the New Mexico State Board of Nursing as an RN or LPN. - Respite Qualifications Provider Agency: - Possess a current business license, if applicable; - Meet financial solvency; - Adhere to training requirements; - Maintain individual records for each SDCB member Member within HIPAA compliance; - Develop and adhere to a records management policy; - o Develop and adhere to QA rules and requirements; and - Ensure all assigned staff meet the following qualifications: - Be at least 18 years of age; - Be qualified to perform the service and demonstrate capacity to perform required tasks; - Be able to communicate successfully with the SDCB member/Member; - Pass a nationwide caregiver criminal history screening pursuant to NMSA 1978, Section 29-17-2 et seq. and 7.1.9 NMAC and an abuse registry screen pursuant to NMSA 1978, Section 27-7a-1 et seq. and 8.11.6 NMAC;